RegExpr Help › Subexpressions

 Subexpressions look like this: (expression)

-Subexpressions are a useful way to match several parts of the input at the same time.
-Example:
+Subexpressions are a useful way to extract and save several parts of the input at a time.

 You can now retrieve the subexpressions by calling RegExprResult(1) and RegExprResult(2).

 You can also match a subexpression in the same regular expression.
-This is useful for finding duplicate strings.
+This is useful for finding duplicated strings.
 Use the \digit syntax to match the digith subexpression.
 This is called backreferencing.
-Example:

-Backreferences work only after the subexpression has first been matched, that is, a backreference must be located after the corresponding ( )
+Backreferences work only after the subexpression has first been matched.
+That means a backreference must be located somewhere after the corresponding (expression).

 A total of 31 subexpressions can be specified.
 However, only 9 backreferences are available (\1 ... \9).